Edouard-Legoupil/unhcrdatapackage/README.md

 ## Contribution are welcome

-Contribution - specifically creation of new vgnettes are welcome - please fork and submit pullrequest.
+Contribution - specifically creation of new vgnettes are welcome - please fork and submit pull request.

 ```{r}
 pkgdown::build_site()